Our Story

 As Australia’s longest continuously operating quarantine station, our site has undergone significant change over time.
 The Quarantine Station’s heritage buildings reflect a rich history, highlighting historical themes of gender, race and class.
 Thousands of carved sandstone engravings record the diverse cultural and social backgrounds as well as varying experiences of the quarantined passengers.
 Regardless of the type of experience they had, the spirit forged by the people at the former Quarantine Station helped to shape our nation.

-However the Quarantine Station was not built to last forever.
+However, the Quarantine Station was not built to last forever.
 Because the site is rugged, the buildings light weight and the landscapes continually changing, maintaining the Quarantine Station is a constant and very expensive exercise.

 After its closure as an operational maritime quarantine facility on 16th March 1984, ownership of the Quarantine Station was transferred from the Commonwealth to the State Government and it was reserved as part of Sydney Harbour National Park.
 The National Parks & Wildlife Service (NPWS) established guided tours and a conference and functions centre.